Bounced-Inc/bounce-in-style/README.md

 # Bounce project recommendations

+### VSCode

+To add linting capabilities to VSCode

+- copy the `.vscode` folder at the root of your project
+- (if using React) replace the `configFile` path with `./node_modules/eslint-config-bouncedinc-react/index.js`
+- (if using React Native) replace the `configFile` path with `./node_modules/eslint-config-bouncedinc-react-native/index.js`

 ### Running `tsc`

 All Bounce projects should have a git hook (either pre-commit or pre-push) for running `tsc`.